iamMeshi/moba-board-game/rules.md

 - The base damage the champion deals during an `Attack` stage

 ### Defense
-- The base reduction of damage taken
+- The amount of damage a champion can receive before their health starts being used
+- Defense shields refresh at the start of the player's next turn

-### Farming income
+### Gold income
 - The amount of gold received per turn if the champion is in a Zone with minions or jungle mobs
 - Jungle mobs exist in the jungle zones
 - Minions exist at the most-outer `Tower` that is standing in a lane